 One of the top things to do in Tokyo for any tourist is to admire the Sensō-ji Buddhist Temple.
-Dating back to the year 645, this is Tokyo’s oldest temple and a particularly sacred one.
+Dating back to the year 645, this is Tokyo’s oldest and particularly sacred temple.

 Sadly, most of the original temple was destroyed during World War II, but it has been reconstructed as it was.
-It is one of the world’s most visited religious sites, bringing more than 30 million people per year through its main gates.
+It is one of the world’s most visited religious sites, bringing over 30 million people annually through its main gates.